 “All you need is love …” We’ve all heard that before, but is it really true?
 Fact is, being in a loving relationship provides all sorts of health benefits.
-Fewer doctor’s visits, less depression and substance abuse, lower blood pressure, and less anxiety, among other boosts to your health and well-being.
-However, what happens when love is just not enough and you have medical needs to take care of?
+From less depression and substance abuse, to lower blood pressure, and less anxiety, there are a number of boosts to your health and well-being.
+However, what happens when love is just not enough and you have medical needs?

 The cost of healthcare is expensive.
 That’s where a tax-advantaged healthcare benefits account can help you heal.
 Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) give you a financial tool to cover many out-of-pocket medical expenses – including those related to heart health.
 Check out these six reasons to love your FSA:

 When you put money in your FSA/HSA, you owe less to the IRS.
 Think about this.
 Let’s say you make $40,000 per year and you’ve elected to put $2,000 in your FSA or HSA.
 The IRS only will tax you on the remaining $38,000.
 The money you put in your account is pre-tax.

 2. Tax-free usage

 When you use your FSA/HSA for qualified healthcare expenses, you don’t have to pay taxes on the withdrawal amount.
 The purchase may be subject to sales tax, however.

 3. Family matters

 You can use your FSA/HSA for yourself and your qualified dependents.
 That can include your spouse, children, and other dependents such as an elderly parent.
 Best part is, they don’t have to be on your health insurance plan.
 They just have to be listed as a dependent on your income tax return.